Our Personal Injury Solicitors are here to assist you claim the compensation you deserve following an accident involving a vehicle at work.

 Contact Lanyon Bowdler’s Work Vehicle Accident Solicitors

-You can be assured that the team of personal injury solicitors here at Lanyon Bowdler are experienced at dealing with claims in a sensitive way, and will liaise with all the parties concerned on your behalf.
+At Lanyon Bowdler, we understand that claiming compensation for a Work Vehicle Accident can be daunting, especially if you are still employed by the business where the accident happened.
+You can be assured that our team of personal injury solicitors are experienced at dealing with accidents at work claims in a sensitive way, and will liaise with all the parties concerned on your behalf.

-We have achieved high rankings from The Legal 500 and Chambers UK, two of the UK’s leading law industry guides, and each year we strive to go above and beyond our clients’ expectations to maintain our high level of accreditation.
-We represent clients across the West Midlands and surrounding areas, so wherever you are, if you would like to pursue a compensation claim after a work vehicle accident, please get in touch.
+As a specialist law firm in Wales, we have achieved high rankings from Legal 500 and Chambers UK, two of the UK’s leading law industry guides, and each year we strive to go above and beyond our clients’ expectations to maintain our high level of accreditation.
+We help clients with Work Vehicle Accident Claims in Birmingham, Wolverhampton and Worcester, making us the leading choice for work vehicle accident solicitors in Herefordshire, Shropshire, and Mid and North Wales.

 Case studies.